Grafton saxophone: Inadequacies

 For these reasons, and their comparative rarity, it is unusual to see a Grafton being played by performers in the 21st century.
-As a general rule, Graftons are now regarded purely as collectors' items i.e. for display purposes only.
+As a general rule, Graftons are now regarded purely as collector's items i.e. for display purposes only.
 This is because they are fragile and very easy to damage, which detracts from their monetary value.

 Notable players

 Charlie Parker

 The most notable player of a Grafton saxophone was Charlie Parker.
 While in Toronto, Charlie Parker and "the quintet" were scheduled to perform at Massey Hall, but Parker had pawned his saxophone - some sources say to buy heroin.
 A sales representative for Grafton (or the owner of the company, depending on the source) asked Parker to use a Grafton for a Massey Hall gig in May 1953.
-Although Parker was under exclusive contract to use only one type of saxophone whilst gigging in the United States, outside the U.S.A. he was free to use any sax he wished.
-Parker (credited as Charlie Chan due to contract issues) can be heard making beautiful music with this Grafton on the album Jazz at Massey Hall with Bud Powell, Dizzy Gillespie, Charles Mingus and Max Roach, albeit through a low fidelity recording.
+Although Parker was under exclusive contract to use only one type of saxophone while gigging in the United States, outside the U.S. he was free to use any sax he wished.
+Parker (credited as Charlie Chan due to contract issues) can be heard playing this Grafton on the album Jazz at Massey Hall with Bud Powell, Dizzy Gillespie, Charles Mingus and Max Roach, albeit through a low fidelity recording.
 The Grafton saxophone that Parker used (serial number 10265) was sold at the Christie's auction house in London in September 1994 for £93,500 sterling.
 The buyer was the American Jazz Museum, located in Parker's home town of Kansas City, Missouri.